-Q&A with “To Tuscany with Love” author Gail Mencini
+Q&A with “To Tuscany with Love” & “It Happened in Tuscany”

 Is any part of “To Tuscany with Love” autobiographical?

-You use multiple points of view in the book.
-Was it difficult to keep the characters, and their voices, separate and distinct?
+You use multiple points of view in “To Tuscany with Love.”
+Was it challenging to keep the characters and their voices separate and distinct?

-The characters in “To Tuscany with Love” are all interesting in their own way.
+The characters in “To Tuscany with Love” are all interesting.
 How did you come up with their personalities?

-Breast cancer plays a part in the novel.
-Did you have a special reason for including this?
+Breast cancer plays a part in your novels.
+Do you have a particular reason for including this?

-A surprising occurrence is that sometimes we ourselves, like my characters, have become the obstruction to achieving our goals.
+A surprising occurrence is that sometimes we, like my characters, have become the obstruction to achieving our goals.
 Passionately investing in your relationships and dreams is the first step to molding yourself into the person you dream of being and in the process, achieving happiness and fulfillment.

 Have you visited the Tuscan cities and hill towns you describe in the book?
 Do you have a favorite place?

-I have been fortunate to visit these lovely locales.
+I have been fortunate to visit the lovely locales featured in “To Tuscany with Love” and “It Happened in Tuscany.”
 A large city such as Florence has advantages as a base for your travels: proximity to an airport, ease of public transportation, and an abundance of historical and cultural sites.
 I have to admit, though, the charming, friendly hill towns of Tuscany stole my heart.
-When you read “To Tuscany with Love,” I suspect you will figure out which one of these hill towns is my favorite.
+When you read “To Tuscany with Love,” I suspect you may guess which one of these hill towns is my favorite.

 Do you have any advice for people traveling to Tuscany for the first time?

-A person should define their goals for any trip up front.
+A person should define their goals for any trip upfront.
 What are your priorities?
-Some examples are: seeing as many (historical, religious, or cultural) attractions as possible, sampling the cuisine, relaxation, touring with an athletic focus (biking or hiking), successful traveling with children, or what I term “piazza sitting and watching the world go by.”
-Determining one’s goals and likes, dislikes, budget, and special needs makes planning a rewarding and enjoyable trip much easier.
-I like using public transit, especially for a first-time visitor, because you travel shoulder-to-shoulder with the native Italians and are immediately immersed into their everyday life.
+Some examples are: seeing as many (historical, religious, or cultural) attractions as possible, sampling the cuisine, relaxation, touring with an active focus (biking or hiking), successful traveling with children, or what I term “piazza sitting and watching the world go by.”
+Determining one’s goals and likes, dislikes, budget, and special needs makes planning a rewarding and enjoyable trip more manageable.
+I like using public transit, especially for a first-time visitor, because you travel shoulder-to-shoulder with the native Italians and are immediately immersed in their everyday life.